 The Professional plan offers unlimited live webby’s for up to 4 presenters, 2,000 attendees, along with the Panic Button and Always-On live room.

-For those with huge audience sizes, the Enterprise plan offers all Pro features along with the Control Center for up to 6 presenters and 5,000 (!) attendees.
+For those with large audience sizes, the Enterprise plan offers all Pro features along with the Control Center for up to 6 presenters and 5,000 (!) attendees.

 Now, to put things in perspective…

-Here’s a price comparison of WebinarJam alternatives and what they charge for similar room sizes:
+Here’s a price comparison of WebinarJam alternatives and what they charge for similar room sizes (approx. 500 seats):